Your Days out in Devon Guide

 Take a ferry cruise along the River Dart from Totnes and spot wildlife like seals, herons and kingfishers, or make your own way along the river with a kayak or paddleboard.

 Once you’ve worked up an appetite, head back to town for your choice of lunch.
 Whether you’re veggie, vegan, gluten-free or anything in between, there’ll be the perfect café, restaurant or bistro for you.

 After lunch, explore Totnes’s arcaded high street and little alleyways, or perhaps pick up that bargain you never knew you needed at the market.
 There’s a lot of history here so make sure to look up when walking around to take in the fine buildings.

 Antiques and Eats in Ashburton - 40 minute drive

-Ashburton is pretty small Devon town that swiftly becoming the place to be.
-It’s well known for its antique shops with with everything from Roman coins to 1960s toys as well as classic furniture.
+Ashburton is pretty small Devon town that swiftly becoming the place to be - and this includes for your day out in Devon.
+It’s well known for its antique shops with everything from Roman coins to 1960s toys as well as classic furniture.

 But more recently, it's become a haven for foodies with its well regarded Fish Deli and a new Italian restaurant, Emilia, with sister eateries already firmly established in Soho and Dalston.

 The Devon town is a good option for a rainy day visit too as it’s relatively sheltered with a couple of great coffee shops.
 Try Cafe Latino for some of the best coffee in Devon or Rafikes which has a Middle Eastern flavour.

 Ness Cove Secret Beach - 20 minute drive

 Your day out in Devon wouldn't be complete without a trip to the beach.